15 Mistakes That Are Ruining Your Frozen French Fries

 Line your baking pan with parchment paper before adding the fries.
 This step helps them cook more evenly and makes cleanup a breeze.

-A little parchment goes a long way in ensuring the best fries.
+A little parchment goes a long way in ensuring perfect fries.
 It’s a simple trick that makes all the difference, allowing you to achieve a uniform cook.
+Plus, it saves you from the hassle of scrubbing stuck-on bits, making the whole fry-making process more enjoyable.